splunk-soar-connectors/any.run/README.md

 summary.total_objects_successful | numeric |  |   1

 ## action: 'get iocs'
-Get list of IoCs for a submission.
+Get list of IoCs for a submission

 Type: **investigate**
 Read only: **True**